Home » Design Ideas & Inspirations » 15 Best Interior Design Books for Interior Designers and Students in 2023

-In this book filled with aesthetic photographs, Bunny Williams takes us on a tour to her island home in the Dominican Republic, midst tropical gardens, overlooking the Caribbean Sea.
+In this book filled with aesthetic photographs, Bunny Williams takes us on a tour of her island home in the Dominican Republic, amidst tropical gardens, overlooking the Caribbean Sea.

-She tells the story about this home and the vision she and her husband shared while designing and decorating the house and gardens surrounding it while reflecting on the beauty and relaxation of island living.
+She tells the story about the vision she and her husband shared while designing and decorating the house and gardens surrounding it while reflecting on the beauty and relaxation of island living.

-Some parts are written by friends, providing a different perspective of being a guest of Bunny’s and offering further insight into the architecture and decor at La Colina.
+Some parts are coauthored by friends, providing a different perspective of being a guest of Bunny’s and offering further insight into the architecture and decor at La Colina.

 What makes this book especially enjoyable is Bunny’s practical advice for every homeowner.
 She addresses many things in her book, like guest room design, mixing and matching, patios, and garden design.